Nicki Minaj Says Everyone Treats Her Like

 As Minaj challenges outdated cultural norms, she also had to focus on finding herself.
 Because of her fame, she explained that she hasn't had as much time to dig into her spirituality or gain spiritual support.
 "I wanted to preserve myself and understand who Onika is, and I have no fucking clue," she said.

-Additionally, the "Barbie Dreams" rapper said that she's tired of defending herself from salacious rumors, such as the one claiming she is in an ongoing feud with Cardi B.
+Additionally, the "Barbie Dreams" rapper said that she's tired of defending herself from salacious rumours, such as the one claiming she is in an ongoing feud with Cardi B.

 "Give me a fucking break," she said when pressed about the gossip.
 "I didn't know Cardi and I had an issue, but I guess we do, since you and other people are saying it.
 You've got to have thick skin.
 People say shit about me all the time.
 You can't expect to be liked and loved all the time.
 Give me a break."